tmurakami/dexopener/README.md

 ## Limitations

-The final classes you can mock on instrumentation tests are only those under the package indicated by the `applicationId` in your build.gradle.
+The final classes you can mock on instrumented unit tests are only those under the package indicated by the `applicationId` in your build.gradle.
 For example, if it is `foo.bar`, you can mock only the final classes belonging in `foo.bar.**`, such as `foo.bar.Baz` and `foo.bar.qux.Quux`.